rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 is a slower process than creating a volume from a clone.
 If your application is time sensitive, consider using volume cloning.

-For instructions on volume cloning, see [How to Create a Clone of a Cloud Block Storage Volume](/how-to/create-a-clone-of-a-cloud-block-storage-volume).
+For instructions on volume cloning, see [How to create a clone of a Cloud Block Storage volume](/how-to/create-a-clone-of-a-cloud-block-storage-volume).

 #### What can I do if I need to change volume types (SATA vs. SSD)?